Unsupported Browser

 The Entering Resident Readiness Assessment (ERRA), developed by the ACS Division of Education, is an innovative online, case-based instrument to measure the preparedness of entering surgical residents (PGY-1).

-The ERRA focuses clinical decision-making for cases frequently encountered at the beginning of resident training.
-The assessment provides surgery program directors and residents with psychometrically rigorous measures of key skills needed to safely assume their new clinical responsibilities.
+ACS ERRA focuses on clinical decision-making for cases frequently encountered at the beginning of resident training.
+The assessment provides surgery program directors and residents with psychometrically rigorous measures of key decision-making skills needed to safely assume their new clinical responsibilities.

 Short case scenarios are used to address essential clinical topics through special "key features" questions that specifically assess clinical decision-making skills instead of simple recall of factual knowledge.
 Results of the assessment can be used to identify strengths and to develop learning plans in areas that may need reinforcement for individual residents or the entering group as a whole.